 The procedure of bone marrow aspiration at the National Stem Cell Institute (NSI) has made harvesting bone marrow stem cells far less painful and time-consuming.
 Our procedure allows patients to be helped on an outpatient basis within hours and without extensive recovery time or expensive overnight hospital stays.
 Harvesting stem cells through aspiration dramatically reduces the pain factor that is part of more conventional harvesting techniques.

 Which Stem Cell Therapy is Right for You?

 Every patient is unique, with the symptoms of any given disease or injury presenting as uniquely as the patient.
 That’s why a thorough consultation with an experienced physician is the first critical step in determining which type of stem cell therapy is the best choice for each person.

-The doctors and medical staff at NSI have years of experience, extensive training, and certification in the use of both bone marrow stem cells and adipose-derived stem cells.
+The doctors and medical staff at NSI have years of experience, extensive training, and certification in the use of all forms of stem cells and regenerative medicine.
 When you sit down with an NSI doctor, you can expect the following: